About PHS

 Onsite Volunteers

-All families who have students enrolled in in-person classes, including Executive and Support Volunteers, are expected to be available to cover Onsite Volunteer shifts during the co-op day.
+All families who have students enrolled in in-person classes, including Executive and Support Volunteers, are expected to be available to cover Onsite Volunteer shifts during our co-op day.
 Onsite Volunteers supervise setup, cleanup, and lunch.
 (These duties are supervisory duties.
 Planet Homeschool is a co-op, which means that everyone should plan to cooperate with setup and cleanup — including for lunch.)
 In between, the Onsite Volunteers walk through Planet Homeschool’s indoor and outdoor spaces, remind students of our Community Expectations, offer assistance to students, instructors, parents, guardians and caregivers, church staff, and visitors, and report concerns related to supplies, equipment, damage to Faith UMC property, health and safety issues (injuries or illnesses), or behavior.
-Because no students may be on the premises without an adult co-op member present, at least one Onsite Volunteer must be at Planet Homeschool by 8:45 AM to let students into the building and at least one must remain at PHS until every student has safely left the premises.
+Because no students may be on the premises without an adult co-op member present, at least one Onsite Volunteer must be at Planet Homeschool by 8:45 AM to let students into the building, and at least one must remain at PHS until every student has safely left the premises.

 Finances